MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/matchrequired-property.md

 ---

-# MatchRequired Property
+# MatchRequired property

 Specifies whether a value entered in the text portion of a **[ComboBox](combobox-control.md)** must match an entry in the existing list portion of the control.
 The user can enter non-matching values, but may not leave the control until a matching value is entered.

 ## Syntax

 _object_. **MatchRequired** [= _Boolean_ ]

 The **MatchRequired** property syntax has these parts:

 |Part|Description|
 |:-----|:-----|